-- From Tuesday to Friday, admissions between 10 am and 12 pm are reserved for seniors (age 65 and older) and people who are immuno-compromised.
+- From 10 am to noon on Thursdays, and Fridays, priority access is reserved for seniors (65 and older) and people with compromised immunity.
 Other people who are not accompanying a senior or immuno-compromised person are kindly asked to visit outside these hours.

 PREPARING FOR YOUR VISIT

 - If you’re feeling unwell or have a fever on the date of your visit, please reschedule for another time.
 If you have purchased tickets and are not able to visit, please email [email protected] for assistance.